Quarries & Nature 2017

 Live presentations were complemented by film footage of the award-winning sites.
 This year, the coveted Cooper-Heyman Cup for 'outstanding achievement in restoration' was awarded to Tarmac, together with Herts and Middlesex Wildlife Trust and Hertfordshire County Council, for their work at Panshanger Park, near Hertford.

-The overall winner of the Natural England Award for Landscape-scale Biodiversity was Imerys Minerals Ltd, with a project that has involved the recreation of 785ha of lowland heathland on sites extending over 26 square miles of Cornwall.
-It began with the landscaping and reprofiling of existing china clay tips, pits and mica dams to recreate lowland heathland habitat.
-Heathland plant species were seeded on to sites, complemented by the planting of native trees.
-The scheme also included the creation of public access and installation of stock-management facilities to allow managed grazing.
+The overall winner of the Natural England Award for Landscape-scale Biodiversity was Imerys Minerals Ltd, with a project that has involved recreation of 785ha of lowland heathland on sites extending over 26 square miles of Cornwall.

-‘The projects in this year’s Landscape-scale category really demonstrate that ambition and must have made the judging very difficult.
+‘The projects in the Landscape-scale category this year really demonstrate that ambition, and must have made the judging very difficult.
 The sensitive restoration of complex habitats, with heathland featuring particularly strongly, has been striking, and is reflected in the rich communities of plants and animals that have already begun to colonize these new parts of ecological networks.’